mohclips/Elastic-Certified-Engineer-Exam-Notes/Data_Management.md

 }
 ```

+# Another example for timeseries data
-1 .define an ILM policy to the following requirements
+## 1 .define an ILM policy to the following requirements
 - ILM policy name `timeseries_policy`

 Rollover at: